common password mistakes

 Passwords are the front line of defense against cyberattacks.
-Yet, most businesses still struggle with password security—whether it’s employees using weak passwords, reusing credentials, or failing to manage them properly.
+Yet, most businesses still have problems with password security.
+Employees often use weak passwords, reuse credentials, or do not manage them well.

-This article dives into common password mistakes, the dangers of weak security practices, and how adopting a password manager can help you stay protected.
+This article looks at common password mistakes and the risks of weak security.
+It also explains how a password manager can keep you safe.

 Password Mistakes You’re Probably Making